Chief Compliance Officer Outsourced: What Is It & Is It A Good Idea?

 https://www.captaincompliance.com/education/chief-privacy-officer-vs-data-protection-officerRegulatory compliance in most industries is complex, and this requires chief compliance officer outsourcing.

 While large businesses will usually find someone in-house, smaller ones often don’t have that option and must look toward hiring a chief compliance officer outsourced.

 In this article, we’ll explain the importance of hiring a CCO, what a CCO does, the pros and cons of outsourcing a CCO, as well as what to look for when outsourcing one.

 Let’s dive right in.

 What is a Chief Compliance Officer?

 Regulations change frequently, and your business must stay on top of those changes at all times.
-A chief compliance officer is just the person in your team that will ensure you do that.
+A chief compliance officer is just the person in your team who will ensure you do that.

-This is the top-level management person that oversees all compliance efforts from a 50,000 feet view.
+This is the top-level management person who oversees all compliance efforts from a 50,000-foot view.

 In essence, a CCO is someone who will ensure that your business follows your industry’s legal and regulatory requirements.

 Compliance failures can seriously erode the business’ reputation with stakeholders and expose it to legal and financial losses.